TJInGitHub/Armada-Logics-OJT/JavaProjects/Object Oriented Programming/Understanding Classes, Objects, and Methods in Java/README.md

 # Created by: **Timothy Jher G. Eusebio**
-## Quiz Answer, Time Taken and Reflection for Student Grades Analyzer
+## Quiz Answer, Time Taken and Reflection for Understanding Classes, Objects, and Methods in Java

 ## Quiz Answers